History MA

 You will learn how to identify the intellectual, social, and cultural contexts that inform advanced research in historical studies.
 The module trains you in the skills necessary to compile historiographical material and develop theoretical knowledge about the past, including contextual analysis, source scrutiny, and understanding the ever-changing state of the historical field.
 These skills have major implications for your research.
 Most importantly, you will explore the methods and critical theories that define the study of your particular field of history.
 Thus, your curiosity and inquisitiveness underpin the direction of assessment.
 You will need to collect, sift, and analyse the secondary sources that dominate the historical understanding of your research topic.
 The module provides an overview of the ways in which historical writing has changed over time, and considers how theory and conceptual thinking has influenced historians.
 You will also learn how the historiography has developed in relation to your own research topic.

-Britain's Empires: Imperialism and Resistance in the Modern World (Core,30 Credits)
+Britain’s Empires: Imperialism and Resistance since the 16th Century (Core,30 Credits)

-You will consider the British imperial experience from colonial expansion of the eighteenth and nineteenth centuries, to anti-imperialism and decolonisation in the twentieth century.
-You will also explore the British Empire’s relationship with the other modern European empires.
+In this module you will consider the British imperial experience from colonial expansion in the early modern period, to anti-imperialism and decolonisation in the twentieth century.
+You will also explore the British Empire’s relationship with the other modern empires.
 The approach is largely thematic.
-After an introductory week that explores the ways in which scholars have studied and theorised empire, you will move on to consider the British Empire’s changing character through an exploration of several broad themes.
+Introductory weeks will explore the early modern origins of empire and key approaches to the study of empire and colonialism.
+In subsequent weeks you will consider the British Empire’s changing character through an exploration of several broad themes.
 In addition to examining the British Empire’s relationship with racial, religious, and cultural difference; you will also consider how peoples and places were settled and subjugated, how the empire was organised politically and economically, and how the empire legitimated itself.
 You will also explore how the British Empire had a transformative impact on the movement of people across the world.
 Each theme connects to a common set of questions: What motors drove imperial expansion?
-How was the empire organised politically, and how did the British Empire deal with ethnic minorities, religious diversity, and cultural difference?
-How peoples and places were subjugated?
-Was every conquered group deemed capable of assimilation?
+How are empires organised politically, and how have empires dealt with ethnic minorities, religious diversity, and cultural difference?
+How has power been expressed and how have peoples and places been subjugated?
 How did people resist colonial rule?
-The second half of the module compares the British imperial experience with those of the Ottomans and America.
-You will consider how these different empires interacted, whether the British imperial experience was distinct, and whether these other empires dealt with religion, race and cultural difference in the same way as the British.
+You will also consider how different empires interacted, whether the British imperial experience was distinct, and whether we can compare the ways empires have dealt with religion, race and cultural difference.

 More informationHI7004 -